 - Matching selfie to ID image

-Step 4: Document Verification
+Step 4: Data Authentication

 The documents that have errors detected against them are put via an approval procedure as a last step.
 The human-in-loop verification process is a common name for this combination of manual and automated processing.
 The documents are validated after being thoroughly checked.

-How to automate the Document Verification process?
+How to automate the digital document verification process?

-Verify that the security measures are installed properly.
+Verify that the security measures are installed properly

 Every ID document has a special set of security characteristics, including holograms, watermarks, logos, and microprint.
 A good initial step in determining whether the document is authentic is to make sure that certain security elements are present where they belong.
 To check the document’s security features, all that is required is a clear image.